CodingBee77/Snake-bug-game/README.md

 # Snake Bug Game

-This is simple snake game using pygame module.
-The basic version had only one difficulty level, no menu and snake moved outside the screen.
+This is a simple snake game using pygame module.
+The basic version hadonly one difficulty level, no menu, and a snake moved outside the screen.

 I have based this project on tutorial from [CodeBasics](https://www.youtube.com/watch?v=9F8zD42hQCA&list=PLeo1K3hjS3usBtsdSgNFe8LfVHPQ0Ynn5&ab_channel=codebasics)

 I have modified it, adding:
-- menu with 3 difficulty levels : easy, medium and hard with different snake speed
+- menu with 3 difficulty levels: easy, medium, and hard with different snake speed
 - snake bouncing off the border
-- different background, sounds and images.
+- different background, sounds, and images.